 "Could you find the system the camera is wired into?"

 "Before the change, I may have spent a total of two days inside the Axalon.
 Perhaps a megacycle of that was spent outside the CR chamber," Tigatron reminded him.
 "I'm still learning my way around.
-Possibly, with time and some idea of where to look, I could find it."
+I have some skill with hacking but I feel off about hacking our own base."

 Airazor held up her hands.
 "I leave the technical stuff to the techs."